Song Jiang: Background

-In Water Margin, Song Jiang is depicted as short, swarthy and having a big squarish mouth and eyes like those of a fenghuang.
-He lives and works in Yuncheng County, where he serves as a clerk of the magistrate.
-He is nicknamed "Timely Rain" because he is generous and helpful, often assisting heroes in difficulties as well as the indigent.
-As he is known to be filial, he is also called "Filial and Righteous Dark Third Son" and "Dark Song Jiang", with "dark" referring to his complexion.
-After all the 108 Stars of Destiny come together at Liangshan, he goes by another nickname, "Protector of Justice", to advertise his mission in life.
-He is trained in both scholarly and martial arts, but he is apparently great in fighting.
-He has a younger brother named Song Qing.
+In Water Margin, Song Jiang is depicted as short, swarthy, and having a big squarish mouth and eyes like those of a fenghuang.
+Trained in both scholarly and martial arts, he lives in Yuncheng County, where he serves as a clerk under the magistrate in the county office.
+He is nicknamed "Timely Rain" because of his generosity, especially towards the poor and needy.
+As he is also known for being filial, he is called "Filial and Righteous Dark Third Son" and "Dark Song Jiang", with "dark" referring to his complexion.
+After all the 108 Heroes assemble at Liangshan, he goes by another nickname, "Protector of Justice", to advertise his mission in life.
+He has a younger brother, Song Qing, who is also one of the 108 Heroes.

-Song Jiang is a close friend of Yuncheng's chief constables Zhu Tong and Lei Heng, as well as Chao Gai, the headman of Yuncheng's Dongxi Village.
-After Chao, in conjunction with seven other men, hijacked valuables being escorted as birthday gifts to the Grand Tutor Cai Jing in the imperial capital Dongjing, the government of Jizhou is under pressure to solve the case as Yellow Mud Ridge, the site where the robbery took place, is within his jurisdiction.
-He Tao, the chief constable of Jizhou, is tasked with tracking down the robbers.
-Song runs into He outside the magistrate office of Yuncheng, who tells him he has identified Chao Gai as the mastermind of the heist.
-Upon hearing this, Song excuses himself and rushes to Dongxi Village to warn Chao of his impending arrest.
-The robbers thus manage to pack up in time and escape.
-They seek refuge in the outlaw stronghold at Liangshan Marsh.
-But Wang Lun, the chief of Liangshan, does not welcome them.
-Chao is elected in his place after Lin Chong killed Wang.
+Song Jiang is a close friend of the local chief constables Zhu Tong and Lei Heng, as well as Chao Gai, the headman of Dongxi Village in Yuncheng County.
+After Chao Gai and six others rob a convoy of birthday gifts for the corrupt official Cai Jing, the governor of Jizhou orders He Tao, a law enforcement officer, to investigate the case and arrest the robbers.
+Song Jiang meets He Tao in Yuncheng County and learns that he has identified Chao Gai as the leader of the heist.
+Upon hearing this, Song Jiang excuses himself and rushes to Dongxi Village to warn Chao Gai and his friends, allowing them to escape and take shelter in the outlaw stronghold at Liangshan Marsh.
+Chao Gai later becomes the leader of the outlaw band.